-Let me illustrate the nature of socioeconomic life as confession by referring to the social order described in Exodus, Leviticus, Numbers and Deuteronomy where God himself was the author of an open society.
+Let me illustrate how socioeconomic life is confession by referring to the social order that is described in Exodus, Leviticus, Numbers, and Deuteronomy where God himself was the author of an open society.

-The Mosaic society affords a striking illustration of the meaning of the biblical words, "reconciliation," "mercy," "forgiveness," and "love."
-These words are intended not only for the "soul" but take on meaning in the midst of socioeconomic life which illustrates, for instance, what reconciliation actually is and what the making of laws actually is.
+The Mosaic society affords a striking illustration of the meaning of the biblical words "reconciliation," "mercy," "forgiveness," and "love."
+These words are intended not only for the "soul" but take on meaning in the midst of socioeconomic life, which illustrates, for instance, what reconciliation actually is and what the making of laws actually is.
 God's promises are laid down and reflected there in the socioeconomic realities.
-This economic order was an open order that pointed out a way and witnessed to the living God; at the same time that order was also open to man's neighbor.
+That economic order was an open order that pointed out a way and witnessed to the living God; at the same time that order was also open to man's neighbour.
 It was like a house with an open door through which one can see the world outside.
-Similarly, God himself stands open to society, to the people who are willing to serve Him and to view their neighbors as His children.
+Similarly, God himself stands open to society, to the people who are willing to serve him and to view their neighbours as his children.
 This principle can be illustrated further by certain specifics of the Mosaic laws, particularly those concerned with property, slavery, and the tithe.